survivejs/react-book/manuscript/02_developing_with_webpack.md

 var common = {
   entry: PATHS.app,
   // Given webpack-dev-server runs in-memory, we can drop
   // `output`.
-We'll look into it again once we get to the
+We'll look into it again in the
   // build chapter.
   /*output: {
     path: PATHS.build,